timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 05-FUNCTIONS AND POWERS/SUBCHAPTER I-GENERAL POWERS.md

   * (3) the reporting and investigation of marine casualties and accidents;

-  * (4) the licensing, certification, documentation, protection and relief of merchant seamen;
+  * (4) the licensing, certification, documentation, protection and relief of merchant mariners;

   * (5) suspension and revocation of licenses and certificates;